matt-garman/mcu-relay-controller/README.md

 ## <a name="status"></a>Status

-May 31, 2023 - git tag "v0.1":
+July 10, 2023:

-- git tag "v0.1" is a beta release for the ATtiny13A and ATtiny85
+- git tag "v0.1" is a beta release for the ATtiny13A/ATtiny85 code and PCB v1.0 (May 31, 2023)
-- prebuilt images for ATtiny13a/85 now available
-- PCB v1.0, where the MCU directly drives the relay, is being used by my DIY pedals on my board (i.e. daily use)
-- PCB v1.0 schematic, gerbers and BOM now available

-Jun 4, 2023:

-- HEX images added for PIC10F322 and PIC12F675 microcontrollers;
-  tested on breadboard
+- hex images added to git repo for PIC10F320 and PIC12F675 microcontrollers; tested on breadboard

-Jun 10, 2023:

-- Received and validated v2.0 of PCB, with following changes:
+- validated v2.0 of PCB (see [PCB Versions](#pcb-versions))
-    - run at 3.3v (instead of 5.0v)
-    - use double-coil Kemet EC2-3TNU latching relay
-    - drive relay with transistors instead of MCU
-    - include flyback protection diodes
-- Added PCB v2.0 Gerber files, BOM and schematic to GitHub repo

-In-Progress:

-- v0.1 MCU code still working reliably for me
+- as of July 13, 2023: v0.1 MCU code still working reliably for me
-- Sent out v1.0 and v2.0 boards to three friendly volunteers who will help test!
+- sent out v1.0 and v2.0 boards to three friendly volunteers who will help test!
-- Working on v3.0 board, which features:
-    - Combined TQ2 and EC2 footprint for using either Kemet EC2 or
-      Pansonic TQ2 relay
-    - Added a board power wire point for use with AionFX PCBs
-    - Silkscreen cosmetic improvements
-    - Using four layer board (too hard to route otherwise!)
-    - Initially will support pic10f320 MCU (others will follow)
+- v3.0 board received, building and testing (see [PCB Versions](#pcb-versions))

 ## <a name="project-overview"></a>Project Overview